-On the other hand, QA lays down the rules for the development process and follows along.
+On the other hand, QA lays down the rules for the development process.
 It creates and implements various tactics to enhance quality throughout the development stage and to ensure that all the requirements are met.
-It aims at preventing errors and bugs and constantly improving the process.
+It aims at preventing errors and bugs and is constantly improving the process.
 QA is responsible for training, setting standards, reviewing quality and selecting tools.

 QA Strategies to Deliver Quality Apps

 - Reconsider the traditional role of QA.
-Integrate QA in every stage of development.
+Integrate QA in every stage of the development.
 Listen to your customers, pay attention to the experience they have with the product and their wishes.
 Share the info with designers and coders.
-It is important that QA experts know oats in code testing - in this way they will be able to find flaws before they make their way from paper to code.
+It is important that QA experts know how to write code - because they will be able to find flaws before they make their way from paper to code.
 Generally speaking, QA has to become an integral part of every stage of app development, be it customer communication, coding or design.

-- Analyze usage data.
-Fixing bugs is always essential, but what is the criteria for choosing which bugs to fix first?
+isthe criteria for choosing which bugs to fix first?
 Usage data, of course.
 You can easily check it in Google Analytics or any other tool you like.
 It gives you a lot of useful information.
 For instance, if you see that a feature is rarely used, you give that code area a lower priority.
-But do not ignore your users - any issue a user reports should be immediately prioritized, that is a core principle for all business apps.
+But do not ignore your users - any issue a user reports should be immediately prioritised, that is a core principle for all business apps.

 - Focus on security.
 Enterprise app development is all about security.
 It is extremely important to perform security tests to ensure the safety of corporate data.
 Penetration testing is an efficient method to reveal security vulnerabilities - a testing team, which consists of experts familiar with various security standards, tries to penetrate the system and find security holes to prevent malicious hackers from stealing valuable data.